Arthur Hornblow’s Information about the Jackson False Armistice Telegram

 ENDNOTES

 1a.
-‘Fake Armistice’ is not available in Hornblow’s or Howard’s archives, but the copy he sent to Admiral Wilson is preserved in the latter’s papers.
+‘Fake Armistice’ is not available in Hornblow’s or Howard’s archives, but the one he sent to Admiral Wilson is preserved in the latter’s papers.

 1b.
 ‘Fake Armistice’, p8.
 (Admiral Wilson Papers)